cfragiadakis/Roget-Thesaurus-Classification/README.md

 * Explore if there is a clustering method that can produce similar hierarchies as Roget's.
 * Develop the best classification method, wherein the model's task is to discern a word's correct Class or Section/Division within Roget's categorization.

-3rd Assignment for Applied Machine Learning 2024 (DMST, AUEB)

-You can find the full description of the assignment [here.](https://github.com/cfragiadakis/Roget-s-Thesaurus-Classification/blob/main/third_assignment.ipynb)

 # Main Sections